Updated on May 14, 2024

 It is well settled that just compensation must be awarded for property taken pursuant to statutory provisions governing eminent domain.
-In this post, I discuss how fair market value is used to measure compensation.
+In this post, we discuss how fair market value is used to measure compensation.

 Generally, the measure of compensation is the fair market value of the property taken.
 (Civ.
 Code Proc. § 1263.310.)
 In situation where there is no relevant, comparable market, the fair market value of the property is determined by any method of valuation that is just and equitable.
 (Civ.
 Code Proc. § 1263.310(b).)
 The analysis of that value begins with a determination of the highest and best use of the condemned property.
 (City of San Diego v.
 Barratt American Inc. (2005) 128 Cal.App.4th 917.)
 A qualified appraiser typically performs this determination.
 (See Evid.
 Code § 822.)